 - a.
 Description.
-The Downtown Residential sub-district is characterized by buildings that sit on small lots with small footprints and with a height of about two and half stories.
+The Downtown Residential Sub-district is characterized by buildings that sit on small lots with small footprints and with an average height of approximately two and half stories.
 This sub-district is almost entirely residential with a very small selection of parcels with commercial or institutional uses. - b.
 Purpose and Intent.
 The regulations seek to preserve the existing scale and character of the neighborhood while permitting incremental infill development and adaptation.
 The dimensional standards reflect the current single-family patterns while allowing for additional units within those envelopes.